 If a salaried employee makes less than $47,476 per year, you are still required to pay them overtime.
 Classifying an employee as exempt who earns a salary below $47,476 simply to avoid overtime isn’t a good strategy.
 A large portion of labor lawsuits stem from misclassification, and eventually, employers have to backpay the overtime anyways.
+Not so cost-effective at the end of the day, is it?
 Accurate time tracking for exempt employees is crucial.

 It doesn’t matter to the courts if you’re purposefully or unintentionally misclassifying employees.
 It is your job as the employer to ensure that your employees are classified correctly and not in an attempt to cut labor costs.
 The penalties for misclassifying an employee can include two years of back pay.
 If the court finds you purposely misclassified the employee, you’ll end up owing three years’ worth of back pay.

 To ensure that your classifications are correct and that your exempt employee time tracking process is up-to-date, regularly review your employees’ job duties and relationship to your business, and consult a lawyer in any grey areas.
 While the legal fees may impact you in the short term, in the long run, you will save thousands of dollars.

 You should clearly lay out your overtime expectations for both your employees and management.

 Perhaps one of the best ways to better manage overtime is to improve employee-employer communication.
 Set your expectations and make them known to your employees.
 You can send out alerts through employee scheduling software or explicitly train employees and managers on your expectations and reduce any employee habits of not recording overtime out of the goodness of their hearts.